Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 - Initialization Files: (Executed for login and interactive shell)
   - `/etc/bashrc` : System-wide functions and aliases for bash
   - `~/.bashrc` : User-specific initialization files
+- Shell input and outputs:
+  - Standard input = STDIN = 0
+  - Standard output = STDOUT = 1
+  - Standard error = STDERR = 2
+- Shell variables can contain different sizes based on your system.
+You can see your system's limitations with `xargs --show-limits` command.

 ## Part 02 (Shell Script Basics)